Capital punishment in Bangladesh: State v Shukar Ali

-On appeal, the Appellate Division commuted Ali's death sentence to life imprisonment for "until natural death".
-This was the first time the Supreme Court of Bangladesh has ever overturned a decision.
+On appeal, the Appellate Division commuted Ali's death sentence to life imprisonment "until natural death".
+This was the first time the Supreme Court of Bangladesh ever overturned a decision.
 The criminal law in Bangladesh has advanced significantly since Ali was first imprisoned.
 A law was introduced prohibiting the death penalty and life imprisonment for children.
 However, children are still held to be criminally responsible at the age of nine.

-On 16 May 2010, the High Court Division of the Supreme Court of Bangladesh declared that sections 6(2), 6(3), and 6(4) of the Women and Children Repressive Prevention (Special Provision) Act, 1995 unconstitutional.
+On 16 May 2010, the High Court Division of the Supreme Court of Bangladesh declared sections 6(2), 6(3), and 6(4) of the Women and Children Repression Prevention (Special Provision) Act, 1995 unconstitutional.
 The court held that regardless of the offence, legislation may not provide that mandatory death sentences are the only available punishment.
 The judge held, "A provision of law which deprives the court to use of its beneficent discretion in a matter of life and death, without regard to the circumstances in which the offence was committed and, therefore without regard to the gravity of the offence cannot but be regarded as harsh, unfair and oppressive.
-The legislature cannot make relevant circumstances irrelevant, deprive the court of its legitimate jurisdiction to exercise its discretion not to impose death sentence in appropriate cases.
+The legislature cannot make relevant circumstances irrelevant, and deprive the court of its legitimate jurisdiction to exercise its discretion not to impose death sentence in appropriate cases.
 Determination of appropriate measures of punishment is judicial and not executive functions [sic].
-The court will enunciate the relevant facts to be considered and weight to be given to them having regard to the situation of the case.
+The court will enunciate the relevant facts to be considered and the weight to be given to them having regard to the situation of the case.
 Therefore we have no hesitation in holding the view that these provisions are against the fundamental tenets of our Constitution, and therefore, ultra vires the Constitution and accordingly they are declared void."